HMHelloWorld/CCSLSketch/README.md

 &emsp;&emsp;└──Main.java

 ## Examples
 We give three specifications as benchmark.
-For each specification, we give four incomplete specifications and some expected timing behavior (traces).
+For each specification, we give four incomplete specifications and some expected timing behaviors (traces).
 Our tool can synthesize this incomplete specifications to generate complete specification.
 ### Benchmark 1
 4 clocks
 1 expression constraints